 - Material (steel, stainless steel, brass, silicon bronze, nylon; if not specified, steel is assumed)

 - Finish (for steel bolts only: plain, zinc plated or hot dip galvanized)

-- Country of Origin (imported, Canada, USA; if not specified, imported is assumed)
+- Country of Origin (imported, North America [Canada], USA; if not specified, imported is assumed)

 - 1/4-20 x 1 1/2" Hex Bolt, Silicon Bronze

-As for lock washers, which are often split (helical spring) type, use regular for Grade 2 bolts and high strength alloy steel for Grades 5 and 8, although there was a period when the SAE did not recommend using split lock washers with Grade 8 bolts.
+As for lock washers, which are often split (helical spring) type, use regular for Grade A307 and Grade 2 bolts and high alloy for Grades 5 and 8, although there was a period when the SAE did not recommend using split lock washers with Grade 8 bolts.
+One expert offers this guideline: "My rule of thumb: if it didn't come from the factory with a lock washer, don't put one on."
 (Refer to our Tech Data section for additional information about nuts and washers.)

 These concepts appear in Table 4.

 |ASTM Grade A307||2, 5||Grade 2||Regular|

 |SAE Grade 2||2, 5||Grade 2||Regular|